-How to Get Your Christmas Cactus to Bloom Again
+How To Get Christmas Cactus To Bloom Again Every Year

 I’ve been growing Christmas Cacti since I was a little girl.
-We had quite a few of them in our greenhouse in Connecticut that bloomed during the holidays without effort.
-Then, I grew them in pots in my garden in Santa Barbara, where they enjoyed a year-round temperate climate.
+Back in Connecticut, we had a few in our greenhouse that always bloomed during the holidays with minimal effort.
+Later, in Santa Barbara, I grew them in a shady spot outdoors in pots, where the mild climate suited them.
+These days, I’m in Tucson and grow them indoors.

-There are a few things I want to tell you about Christmas Cactus blooms and related tidbits before I get to the flowering part.
-You may be brand new to this popular holiday houseplant and below are some points that might help you out.
+There are a few things I want to tell you about Christmas Cactus flowers and related tidbits before I get to the flowering part.
+You may be new to this popular holiday houseplant, and the following points may help you out.

-- Each individual bloom lasts 5-7 days, depending on the temperature of your home.
-The warmer your home, the faster the blooms will fade.
+- Each bloom lasts 5-7 days, depending on the temperature of your home.
+The warmer your home, the faster the flowers will fade.

-- They tend to bloom in stages, so the flowering should last for 3-6 weeks.
+- They tend to bloom in stages, so the flowering period typically lasts 3-6 weeks.

 - They originally had red flowers, but now hybrids are bred and sold in white, pink, magenta, lavender, peach, salmon, and yellow.

 - You can remove the flowers as they die.
-Just simply pinch them off.
+Pinch them off with an easy twist.

 - They bloom best when tight in their pots, so don’t rush to repot them yearly.